badghoul/Art_WebAPI/readme.md

 ## Additional Notes:

-### You are free to choose any specific version of .NET and related libraries for this project.
+### Using .NET and related libraries for this project.
 ### No specific database connection is required.
-Simulating data or using a mock repository
+Simulating data or using a mock repository is acceptable.
-is acceptable.
 ### Feel free to ask clarifying questions

 # Design Document